-So, it is a very reliable solution for measuring the temperature of any object or environment because its cost is extremely low, easy to use and capable for providing accurate reading.
-These are manufactured in wide range of styles such as infrared thermocouple, thermocouple probes, thermocouple probes with connectors, transition joint probes and just wire or bare wire thermocouple probes etc. Means these are available in market in different styles or models, so each model has different shape and technical specification.
-Therefore for using it, for any specific application it is very important to understand the functionality, basic structure and range of that one thermocouple.
-Its Basic diagram is shown in figure 1.
+So, it is a very reliable solution for measuring the temperature of any object or environment because its cost is extremely low, it is easy to use, and it is capable of providing an accurate reading.
+These are manufactured in a wide range of styles, such as infrared thermocouples, thermocouple probes, thermocouple probes with connectors, transition joint probes, just-wire or bare-wire thermocouple probes, etc. This means these are available on the market in different styles or models, so each model has a different shape and technical specification.
+Therefore, for any specific application, it is very important to understand the functionality, basic structure, and range of that one thermocouple.
+Its basic diagram is shown in the figure below.

 Working Principle of Thermocouple

-For understanding the working principle of this device, it is necessary to first to understand three effects which are developed by Seebeck, Peltier and Thomson.
-Means the whole working principle of thermocouple based on these three effects.
+For understanding the working principle of this device, it is necessary to first understand the three effects that were developed by Seebeck, Peltier, and Thomson.
+The whole working principle of a thermocouple is based on these three effects.

-Seebeck Effect: According to seebeck, when two different metals are connected together for making two junctions then electromotive force would be developed at two junctions.
-The amount of this force would be different with metal material combinations.
+According to Seebeck, when two different metals are connected together to form two junctions, electromotive force will develop at both junctions.
+The amount of this force would be different with different metal material combinations.

-Peltier Effect: According to Peltier state, when two different metals are connected together for making two junctions then electromotive force (EMF) would be developed with in circuit.
-The reason of this emf is due to different temperatures of two junction with in circuit.
+According to Peltier, when two different metals connect together to form two junctions, electromotive force (EMF) will develop within the circuit.
+The reason for this emf is due to the different temperatures of two junctions in the circuit.

-Thomson Effect: : According to Thomson state, when two different metals are connected together for making two junctions then voltages or potential is existed within the circuit due to temperature gradient along the whole length of thermocouple conductor.
+According to Thomson, when two different metals connect together to make two junctions, then voltages or potential exist within the circuit due to the temperature gradient along the whole length of the thermocouple conductor.

-In most cases the emf, which is generated by Thomson effects statement is very small it could be neglected during the selection of metal material.
-But Peltier effects statement plays an important role in its working principle.
+In most cases, the emf that the Thomson effect generates is very small and can be neglected during the selection of metal material.
+But Peltier’s effects play an important role in its working principles.

 Types of Thermocouple

-There are eight different types of thermocouples have been currently using in market with respect to its material.
-These are divided in alphabetical order .
+There are eight different types of thermocouples on the market with respect to their material.
+These divisions, in alphabetical order, are as follows:

-- It are used in gas industry for measuring the temperature of kilns and gas turbine exhaust.
+- The gas industry uses them for measuring the temperature of kilns and gas turbine exhaust.

-- There are used in diesel engine industry for measuring the temperature of diesel engine and fog machine.
+- The diesel engine industry uses them for measuring the temperature of diesel engines and fog machines.

-- These are used in steel industry for measuring the screen temperature as well as the type such as, B,S,R, and K are highly used in chemical process industry and for measuring the boiler temperature.
+- These are useful in the steel industry for measuring the screen temperature, such as B,S,R, and K, which are highly used in the chemical process industry and for measuring the boiler temperature.

-- These are used in gas industry for the safety of gas appliances.
+- Another application in the gas industry is for the safety of gas appliances.